 In the heart of "Nature's Classroom," the Pecan Grove Gazebo is perfect for weddings and family gatherings.
 Surrounded by manicured gardens and mature shade trees, this magical spot is just off Battlefield Boulevard.
 Featuring a tongue-and-groove wood ceiling with a green tin roof, it is the perfect backdrop for wedding and engagement photo shoots (PDF).
 The gazebo and accompanying Pecan Grove area will accommodate up to 75 people with limited parking.
 The 36-foot gazebo has lights, a ceiling fan, and power.
 The use of thirty white folding chairs is included in the rental fee.

-NOTE: Gazebo rentals are not available from September through December 2023.
+NOTE: Gazebo rentals are currently not available.

 The Arboretum is a training ground for the local Urban Forestry groups.
 It's a shining example of how a green infrastructure can enhance quality of life by offsetting the ecological effects of land development.
 The Arboretum provides important social, aesthetic, functional, economic, and recreational benefits to all citizens.